-Hot Cross Buns are buns marked with a cross on the top and traditionally eaten on Good Friday in many countries.
+Hot cross buns are buns marked with a cross on the top and traditionally eaten on Good Friday in many countries.
 These spiced sweet buns with sticky glaze on top and dried fruit inside are simply irresistible!

 I also know that making hot cross buns takes a bit longer than other recipes but most of the time is a passive time.
-This means you can use this free time to clean the house, prepare dinner or make this Irish soda bread.
+This means you can use this free time to clean the house, prepare dinner or make this Irish Soda Bread.

 I’ve tried a few recipes so far and finally found what works for me.
-This is a slightly changed version of the original Hot Cross Buns recipe from BBC website.
+This is a slightly changed version of the original hot cross buns recipe from BBC website.
 I omitted a few ingredients including butter and reduced the amount of dried fruit.

 USEFUL TIPS, INFORMATION AND WHAT I HAVE LEARNED AFTER BAKING THEM SEVERAL TIMES: